Einstein, Montefiore, and Lehman College Launch New M.S. Program in Biological Sciences

 “The Discover program is a wonderful opportunity for everyone involved, including the labs where the students are based,” said Dr. Stengel, assistant professor of cell biology at Einstein and a member of MECC’s Stem Cell & Cancer Biology Research Program.
 “My postdoctoral fellows and graduate students who are supervising Jacky are gaining valuable mentoring experience.
 The entire lab benefits from having a person who has such passion and commitment to research.”

-The other current students are Marilyn Vallejo Alvarez, who is studying the role of a cystic fibrosis-associated gene in lung cancer, and Akua Mensah, originally from Ghana, who recently was selected to compete for a Young Investigator Award from American Society of Tropical Medicine and Hygiene for her research on cerebral malaria.
+The other current students are Marilyn Vallejo Alvarez, who is originally from Ecuador and is studying the role of a cystic fibrosis-associated gene in lung cancer, and Akua Mensah, originally from Ghana, who recently was selected to compete for a Young Investigator Award from American Society of Tropical Medicine and Hygiene for her research on cerebral malaria.

 The program will be led by Kristina Ames, Ph.D., assistant director of MECC’s CRTE and assistant professor of oncology, and Zoe Tsagaris, M.S., OTR/L, director of clinical research resources in the ICTR.
 Paul Marantz, M.D., M.P.H., associate dean for clinical research education and associate director for the ICTR’s education and training programs, will provide additional leadership.